 - igneous and metamorphic rocks, such as granite

-Levels vary a great deal between locations and, although the half-life of radon is less than 4 days, it can build up in high concentrations, especially in areas of low elevation such as basements or mine shafts.
+Levels vary a great deal between locations and, although the half-life of radon is less than 4 days, it can build up in high concentrations, especially in areas of low elevation, such as basements or mine shafts.

-It is worth noting that two adjacent homes and even two adjacent rooms can vary significantly in their levels of radon.
+Two adjacent homes and even two adjacent rooms can vary significantly in their levels of radon.
 This helpful resource from the EPA shows the areas of the U.S. with the highest natural levels.